CGuard: Efficient Spatial Safety for C: Implementation

-If i) a pointer is always accessed inside a loop, ii) the pointer address only depends on the induction variable and the values outside the loop, iii) the lower bound, upper bound, and the step count of the induction variable are known, iv) the loop executes at least once, and v) the loop condition is the only way to exit from the loop, then we move the bounds check outside the loop.
+\paragraph{{\bf Loop optimization}} If i) a pointer is always accessed inside a loop, ii) the pointer address only depends on the induction variable and the values outside the loop, iii) the lower bound, upper bound, and the step count of the induction variable are known, iv) the loop executes at least once, and v) the loop condition is the only way to exit from the loop, then we move the bounds check outside the loop.
+The example in Figure~\ref{fig:loop_bounds} demonstrates our optimization.